The Rhenus Group Appoints Moritz Becker And Colin D'abreo As Co-Vice President Directors Of Project Logistics Global

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 20 May 2024 - Moritz Becker and Colin D'Abreo will spearhead the global Rhenus Project Logistics unit with a dedicated focus on expanding and driving innovation.
+data-text="The Rhenus Group Appoints Moritz Becker and Colin D'Abreo as Co-Vice President Directors of Project Logistics Global" data-link=" Rhenus Group Appoints Moritz Becker and Colin D'Abreo as Co-Vice President Directors of Project Logistics Global" class="whatsapp">Shar SINGAPORE - Media OutReach Newswire - 20 May 2024 - Moritz Becker and Colin D'Abreo will spearhead the global Rhenus Project Logistics unit with a dedicated focus on expanding and driving innovation.
 Becker will lead operations in Europe, the Commonwealth of Independent States (CIS), and Southeast Asia and the Pacific (SEAPAC), and D'Abreo will oversee operations in the Americas, India, China, and the Middle East and Africa (MEA).
-They will replace Carsten Schröter, who has left the company.
+They will replace Carsten Schrter, who has left the company.

 Becker and D'Abreo bring valuable experience and expertise to their new roles within the Rhenus Group.
 With nearly two decades of proven leadership, Becker has consistently demonstrated dedication and exceptional capabilities.
 Joining Rhenus in 2017 as the Head of Projects in Germany, he later advanced to become the Managing Director of Project Logistics Germany.
 His unwavering dedication and strong leadership skills culminated in his appointment as Managing Director of Rhenus Offshore Logistics Germany in 2023.